The Narrow Road to the Deep North 2

 Google Map

-Takekoma Myojin From Miyagi Digital Photo Library
+Takekoma Myojin Shrine from Miyagi Digital Photo Library

-Takekoma Inari Shrine<Information>
+Takekoma Inari Shrine <Information>

 • Facility name: Takekoma Inari Shrine (Takekoma Myojin)